peppyfaction/documents/kub-liveness.md

 ---
 layout: page
 ---
-# Liveness in Kubernetes using Helm
+# Liveness in Kubernetes

-In recent engagement with a client, we implemented concept of liveness health-check to check if application services are up.
-In case liveness check fails, application pod gets restarted.
+In our recent engagement with a client, we implemented concept of liveness probe to check if application services are up.
+In case liveness probe fails, application pod gets restarted.

 Here is brief summary of overall logic one can used to achieve the same.
 Idea is to execute a script (shell/python etc.) on a regular interval of time to check health of a pod.
 Script can return 0 or 1.
 If 1 is returned from this script, liveness is treated to be failed and pod gets restarted.